The proposed new Danish Holidays Act of 22 August 2017 has now been agreed in a broad political agreement

 Bird & Bird's comments

-Bird & Bird advises on the new Danish Holidays Act and the transition hereto from the current Holidays Act.
+Bird & Bird will keep you posted when the new Danish Holiday Act has been formally adopted and can advise on the Act and the transition hereto from the current Holidays Act.